 It has come to my attention that BMW owners are still having the driveshaft bolts fall out of the output flange of the transmission.
 I am sorry for “assuming” that everyone knew about the propensity of the /2 driveshaft bolts to fall out.
 It was found mostly in 1965-66.
 The /5, and later, seldom had this problem, but it happened occasionally.

 It is very easy to test for loose or missing driveshaft bolts.
 It is non-invasive and takes 10 seconds.
 This test should be performed at least yearly.
 Put the bike on the center stand and in neutral.
 Use the index finger of your right hand to push into the boot at the rear of the tranny.
 Use your left hand to turn the rear wheel.
 You will feel the bolts “bump” your finger.
 If they are finger loose and you are very good, you can feel it.
 If one is missing, it is obvious.
 This was a required test before any /2 was admitted into our shop for any work of any kind.
 It was a standard part of our “safety test.”
 If a bolt is finger tight but not loose, this test won’t find it.

 They only fall out when improperly installed.
 This is one place where you need to really tighten something on a BMW.

-If you are apprehensive about them, it is very easy to check for tightness.
+It is very easy to check for tightness if you are apprehensive about them.
 Loosen the front boot clamp.
 Pull the boot off of the transmission rear cover to expose the bolts.
 Use your right knee on the rear brake pedal to hold the wheel in place.
 Insert your cut-off Allan wrench (a 12-point 10 mm box end wrench on the newer bolts) and tighten the exposed one.
-Rotate the wheel a bit till you get to the next one and repeat until all 4 are very tight.
-A normal length Allan wrench won’t fit and you wouldn’t want to use it anyway.
+Rotate the wheel a bit till you get to the next one, and repeat until all 4 are very tight.
+A normal length Allan wrench won’t fit, and you wouldn’t want to use it anyway.
 The torque would tend to twist it sideways and damage the gripping surface.
 The hex hole would get “wallowed out” quickly.